 Brynn Martin is a Kansas native living in Knoxville, where she received her MFA in poetry from the University of Tennessee.
 She is an Associate Editor for Sundress Publications and co-host of the podcast Shitty First Drafts.
 Her poetry has appeared in or is forthcoming from Contrary Magazine, Rogue Agent, FIVE:2:ONE, and Crab Orchard Review.

 Nicole Drake is a graduate of Florida State University with a BA in Creative Writing.
 She has served as a reader for the Southeast Review and the Seven Hills Review and currently works as the Social Media Manager for Capital City Tattoo’z.
 She teaches dance and works her way through her endless “To Read” list in her spare time.

-Ahead of the release, Sundress author moira j. sat down to discuss their forthcoming collection, Bury Me in Thunder(Sundress Publications, 2020) with editorial intern Kimberly Ann Priest.
+Ahead of the release, Sundress author syan jay sat down to discuss their forthcoming collection, Bury Me in Thunder(Sundress Publications, 2020) with editorial intern Kimberly Ann Priest.
 In the discussion they touched on writing through trauma, moving against colonial notions of research, landscapes as memory, and the ways we carry our homes with us wherever we go.

-Kimberly Ann Priest: moira, the book covers topics on abuse, confusion, intimacy, and pain.
+Kimberly Ann Priest: The book covers topics on abuse, confusion, intimacy, and pain.
 Were there ever moments when you felt like you were saying too much on these topics?
 Too little?

 KAP: How do you make aesthetic choices and know where to break lines in a poem?
 Why the winding nature of these poems?